 - pull up bars

 - weight plates

 Packing and moving these items can be dangerous, so it’s important to take the necessary precautions to prevent injury or property damage.
 Weight plates, dumbbells, kettlebells, and any component pieces that may be heavy should be packed and shipped separately.
 Each package should weigh less than 150 pounds or up to your personal capabilities.
-Be sure to wrap each piece of equipment in bubble wrap before placing it into appropriately sized shipping boxes or containers.
+Be sure to wrap each piece of equipment in bubble packaging before placing it into appropriately sized shipping boxes or containers.